 First, name your new lookup and add a short description.
 This will help you and your teammates identify what it contains.

 Enter the query you want for the list.
 To narrow down your results, you can add one or more filters.
-To test whether the query has any results, click on Preview in Kibana.
+To test whether the query has any results, click on Preview in OpenSearch Dashboards.

 Next, select the field for the lookup.
 The dropdown list includes all of the fields available in your account, and you can type its name to search and find it quickly.

 Choose the time frame intervals in which you want the query to run.
 It can be anywhere between 1 hour and up to 7 days.

 You can also choose how often to update the values inside the lookup list using a Cron expression.